eBay/tsv-utils/docs/ToolReference.md

 Regular expressions:

-Official regular expression syntax defined by [D regex library](<http://dlang.org/phobos/std_regex.html>), however, basic syntax is quite standard.
+Official regular expression syntax is defined by [D regex library](<http://dlang.org/phobos/std_regex.html>), however, basic syntax is quite standard.
 Forms commonly used with other tools usually work as expected.
 This includes unicode character classes.
 A good general reference is available at [Regular-Expressions.info](http://www.regular-expressions.info/).

 ```
 $ # Field 2 has a sequence with two a's, one or more digits, then 2 a's.